MetaIdea/SageMetaTool/README.md

 - Windows 10 or Windows 11 or Windows 8 (because of a XInput 1.4 dependency caused by the "dear ImGUi" framework)
 - 12 MB drive space
-- Ability to run the tool as admin (at least for zero hour to have the new menus enabled)
+- Ability to run the tool as admin if you choose the start from game folder method
 - Game versions as stated above or the compatibility patch pack applied (linked in the download)
 - No installation necessary, tool is completely portable and comes as one single handy executable file
+- If your AV or windows defender freaks out you can be sure it is a false positive alarm and you can add the tool to the exclusion list
+(this is due to the nature of the tool being able to hook into the games process to do it's job, e.g. gentool has the same issues)

 # Previews (click the links):